MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/envision-cloud-modernization.md

 :::image type="content" source="../../_images/modernize/envision/workload_300.png" alt-text="Image showing workload as a combination of applications, infrastructure, and data." :::

-**2. How to identify workloads** Identify workloads by first making a list of business functions.
+*How to identify workloads*.
+Identify workloads by making a list of business functions.
 Business functions are the key components of your business.

-With these business functions, find the IT assets that support each business function.
+Next, identify the IT assets that support each business function.
 The group of IT assets that support a specific business function is a workload (*see table for simplified examples*).

 |Business Function<span title="Business Function">&nbsp;</span> |Workload <span title="Supporting IT Assets">&nbsp;</span>
 | --- | --- |